Foxk2p/KeleP-React-Portfolio/README.md

 A list of projects, including the following information:

-  1.Project title
+  1. Project title

-  2.Links to deployed applications
+  2. Links to deployed applications

-  3.Links to project GitHub repositories
+  3. Links to project GitHub repositories

 TECHNOLOGY USED: